 They can cause a decrease in bone density and even osteoporosis by blocking the body’s absorption of calcium; impair memory and attention; compromise the immune system by blocking some of its cells from functioning, thereby rendering you more susceptible to a wide range of infections.

 In summary, these are seriously powerful hormones that we should not consume without our informed consent.

-Alternatively, throw them in the trash – but only after removing the label, crushing them, and mixing them with kitty litter or used coffee grounds.
+Alternatively, throw them in the bin – but only after removing the label, crushing them, and mixing them with kitty litter or used coffee grounds.
 They will then be unpalatable to trash scavengers and will hopefully be incinerated at a landfill.